SRS-Group-2/airspace-monitoring/README.md

 ### Terraform
 Manual deploy requires `terraform` and `gcloud` installed.

+To update the version of the services images that will be used by Terraform: `./scripts/update-tags.sh`

 Pre-deploy operations:
 - create a project on Google Cloud, memorize the id of the project